drubinstein/pokerl/content/docs/chapter-2/rewards.md

 - The number of unique coordinates visited during a mini-episode.
 - The number of signs interacted the agent interacts with during a mini-episode.
 - The number of unique moves taught.
-- The number of valid and invalid uses of HMs/Pokeflute in the overworld.
+- The number of valid and invalid uses of HMs/Pokéflute in the overworld.
-- The number of tile types an HM/Pokeflute was used on.
+- The number of tile types an HM/Pokéflute was used on.
 - The number of unique map ID transitions (warps) visited during a mini-episode.
-- The number of unique seen and caught pokemon.
+- The number of unique seen and caught Pokémon.
 - The current level of the agent’s party with a cutoff to prevent grinding (not exploration related).

 I tried to also reward for all locations an agent has pressed A on and the number of unique menus the agent visited during an epiosde.
 However, the A press and unique menus reward provided no gain and slowed down training tremendously.